Play suspended at Masters Par 3 Contest

 "The course will be closed for the remainder of the day," the Masters Twitter account says.

+Earlier in the day, before the Par 3 Contest began, the course was evacuated.
+Play started at 12:30 p.m.
+ET, the same time the gates reopened to patrons.
+The event originally was scheduled to start at noon ET.

+Only two players, Bubba Watson and Webb Simpson, finished the nine-hole course.

 The Par 3 Contest, which has been taking place since 1960, occurs the day before the start of the Masters Tournament.
-According to the Masters website, tournament participants, noncompeting past champions and honorary Invitees are invited to participate in the Par 3 Contest, which is held on a nine-hole course.
+According to the Masters website, tournament participants, noncompeting past champions and honorary Invitees are invited to participate in the Par 3 Contest.

 No Par 3 Contest winner has followed that with a Masters Tournament victory that same week.